match-richard-leopold/SparkLabs/README.md

-# Kindling
+# SparkLabs

 > "Can't start a fire without a spark"

 A fictional web-scale dating app backend for technical interview scenarios.
+SparkLabs is the parent company with multiple brands: Kindling, Spark, Flame.

 ## Architecture